BiranSyangbo/drone-app/README.md

 #### Details

 To build the application we used the spring boot 3.0.6 version and postgres for the database and JPA for communication with db.

+To insert the data please use file ``` drone-app-request.http```